-Master of Arts In Ministry (MAM)
+Master of Arts in Ministry (MAM)

 Download our brochure

-St. John's Seminary offers the Master of Arts in Ministry Program with the purpose of assisting the local Church in the formation of the laity for "the mission of the whole Christian people in the Church and in the world" (Lumen Gentium, 31).
+Saint John's Seminary offers the Master of Arts in Ministry Program with the purpose of assisting the local Church in the formation of the laity for "the mission of the whole Christian people in the Church and in the world" (Lumen Gentium, 31).

 Designed for non-resident students, this program is geared for those who seek to serve the local church as pastoral associates, religious educators, or in a variety of administrative and ministerial positions that are open to the laity in contemporary Catholic parish life and in other settings such as hospitals, campuses and prisons.